magento/magento2-samples/sample-module-custom-deployment-config/README.md

 *   <a href="#lic">License</a>

 <h2 id="syn">Synopsis</h2>
+This module contains a ConfigOptionsList class which adds a custom option to the deployment configuration.
-This module contains one command-line command under `example:show-custom-deployment-config` that enables you to display custom options you added to the Magento deployment configuration.
+It also contains one command-line command named `example:custom-deployment-config:show` that enables you to display custom options you added to the Magento deployment configuration.

 Creating custom options is discussed in <a href="#add-options">Add custom options to <code>setup:config:set</code></a>.

 <h2 id="over">Overview</h2>
+Modules can store their custom configuration in the Magento deployment configuration and later retrieve from it.
 `setup:config:set` is a command for managing Magento deployment configuration.
-Modules store their custom configuration in the Magento deployment configuration and later retrieve from it.
 Custom options also display in the `setup:install` command, allowing the user to specify custom configuration during installation.

 <h2 id="install">Install the sample module</h2>
 You'll find it useful to install this sample module so you can refer to it when you're coding your own custom commands.
 If you'd prefer not to, continue with <a href="#add-options">Add custom options to <code>setup:config:set</code></a>.